Merry Christmas!

 This is Jacinda.
 She's my favorite ewe.
 Very friendly, easy going, and a great mom.

-is done, my goal is to try and spin 1 oz a day.
+One of our hens hatched out a clutch of chicks this summer.
+A predator took a few of the chicks, but one is left.
+Here's mom and chick.
+My last fleece that needed washing, is on the drying rack now.
+It should be dry by tomorrow.
+Now that the washing is done, my goal is to try and spin 1 oz a day.
 I love spinning the top I combed off of Moonstruck.
-I'm thinking I need more sheep!
+I'm thinking I need more sheep! |

 Saturday, August 7, 2010